CMCHJK/startup/README.md

-# Your startup name here
+# Student MindBody Score

 [My Notes](notes.md)

-A brief description of the application here.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-> [!NOTE]
-> This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
-> If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.
+College life had been hard for me and many others on both mind and body.
+Students are constantly exposed to high pressure; lack enough exercises; experience loneliness and hopelessness.
+Those may cause us to suffer severe physical and mental issues while we can’t recognize them.
+Many factors such as inconsistency in sleeps, stress spikes, focus drops and social issues alone may not necessarily indicate health crisis; a combination of them can cause serious problems among students.

+I want to build a health scoring web app that tracks both physical and mental inputs through quick daily check-ins specifically for College students.
+This project will be built iteratively throughout this semester as we learn new technologies.
+Each time we add a new requirement (React routing, service endpoints, authentication, database persistence, WebSocket updates, and third-party APIs), I will expand the application to include that capability in a meaningful way.

 ## 🚀 Specification Deliverable

-> [!NOTE]
-> Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.
+A student-focused health tracking platform that turns daily physical and mental check-ins into a clear, easy-to-understand health score and progress dashboard.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Most college students ignore their health until something goes seriously wrong.
+Constant pressure, poor sleep, lack of exercise, stress, and social isolation often pile up, and it’s the combination that quietly causes real damage.
+This app makes both physical and mental health visible through simple daily check-ins and an easy-to-understand score.
+Instead of guessing, students can see trends, understand what affects them most, and make small changes before problems become severe.

 ### Design